Nogg-aholic/PowerSuit/PatchNotes/Update_0.4.0.md

 ## Bugfixes

 - Numerous multiplayer client related bugfixes
 - Fixed loss of suit inventory/possible suit corruption on death.
-Suit inventories are now owned by the controller (persists) instead of the pawn (which is deleted on death)
+Suit inventories are no longer owned by the pawn, which is deleted on death.
+Instead, they are owned by the suit actor.
 - Fixed flight timer logic for multiplayer
 - Fixed MP clients being unable to wear suits that the host has used already
 - Unequipping a suit no longer leaves the equipment hud widget unusually large.